 Click HERE for more information about our organic cloth pads.

 The longer you sit in a disposable pad, the more discomfort you may feel.
 This discomfort can range from itchy and irritated skin, feeling sweaty and stuffy to pad movement (the sticky bits just don't stick for long).
 Why put up with any longer?

 Pillowy softness and comfort brings instant relief to your skin and feels like you're wearing cotton underwear.
 Our multi-layered design improves air flow between each internal sheet for breathability and increased absorbency.
 Finally, no more scratchy and crunchy feeling in the pants.

-We hope this helps show the comparisons between cloth pads and disposables, so you're aware of your available options!
+We hope this helps show the comparisons between cloth pads and disposables, so you can understand and know that there are better options available!

 Grab a tester liner or pad HERE to try it out for yourself.